Code-Institute-Submissions/Roibeard-Ruadhan-meditation-app/README.md

 Felipe Souza Alarcon for all his support & information.
 Kasia for her neverending support, positivity & guidance.
 The Tutor, Mentor, Slackers on Slack & Student care teams.
+Thank you to BodyMindPower on YouTube for the music:Native American Flute & Ocean Thank you to Meditation Relax on YouTube for the Sitar Meditation Music Relaxation music link to page:
-Massive thank you to Dev Ed developedbyed for the excellent YouTube tutorial with excellent guidance & explanations of each step of the process.
+Thank you to Mind Control on YouTube for Transcendental Guided Meditation Thank you to YoSoyEvolucion on YouTube for the beautiful Mantra :Om Mani Padme Hum Thank you to Healing Sounds on YouTube for  10 minutes Deep Relaxing Meditation with Tibetan Singing Bowls Thank you to The Honest Guys - Meditations & Relaxation on YouTube for the Mindfulness Guided 10 minute meditation Massive thank you to Dev Ed developedbyed for the excellent YouTube tutorial with excellent guidance & explanations of each step of the process.https://www.youtube.com/watch?v=oMBXdZzYqEk&t=856s